Video

 に vs を with intransitive verbs

-With intransitive verbs (= verbs that don’t take an object), the causee can be expressed with を.
+With intransitive verbs (= verbs that do not take a direct object), the causee may be marked by either に or を.

 4. Examples you’ll actually say